December 5, 2020

-Undersecretary Juan Antonio Perez III, MD, MPH, the Commission on Population and Development (POPCOM)’s executive director, said that many women have yet to be enlightened on traditional beliefs, myths and misconceptions in family planning which contributes to the high unplanned pregnancy rate in the country.
+Undersecretary Juan Antonio Perez III, MD, MPH, the Commission on Population and Development (POPCOM)’s executive director, said that many women have yet to be enlightened on traditional beliefs, myths and misconceptions in family planning.
+These misconceptions contribute to the high unplanned pregnancy rate in the country.

 “Much of our work in the past was conducted through face-to-face advocacy communications and public events,” said Usec.
 Perez.
 “We need to transition from that setting to another using our help lines and social-media platforms.”

 “Already, we have set up systems for women to gain access to health services through virtual channels, where doctors will ask them to go online and have a discussion,” added POPCOM’s chief.

 The use of teleconsultation through video calls has started to pick up since the country-imposed lockdowns due to the pandemic, according to Doctor Anywhere physician Dr. Rachel Chin at the Bayer-supported virtual forum on “Women’s Health, Empowerment, and Progress.

 “Based on statistics, telemedicine is filling a critical gap for women during these times.
 Despite not being physically in the same room, telemedicine is not impersonal,” confirmed Dr. Chin.

 “From my experience, I have had deep consultations with my patients.
 Good doctors should not be rushing through consu lts—regardless whether they are done face-to-face, or via video call.”

 Teleconsultation, she remarked, allows patients to be as personal in confiding to doctors their concerns regarding reproductive health and sensitive information:

 “Health care professionals can tailor advice on the topic of women’s health.
 They can provide a safe space for women to confide in and recommend options to reduce future health uncertainties, such as through regular screening, vaccination, or contraception.”